AY2526S1-CS2103T-F08b-3/tp/docs/UserGuide.md

 * The id **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `match 1 2` matches the tutor with id of #1 with the student with the id of #2 in the list.
+* `match 1 2` For a tutor with Id 1 and student with Id 2, matches the tutor with the student in the list.
-* `unmatch 1` unmatch the tutor with id of #1 with its corresponding matched student.
+* `unmatch 1` For a tutor with Id 1, unmatch the tutor with its corresponding matched student.
   ![result for 'match t1 s1'](images/MatchResult.png)

 ### Deleting a person : `delete`